zopefoundation/Zope/docs/zdgbook/ComponentsAndInterfaces.rst

 Python Interfaces
 =================

-Interface describe the behavior of an object by containing useful information about the object.
+An interface describes the behavior of an object by containing useful information about the object.
 This information includes:

 - Prose documentation about the object.
 In Python terms, this is